konveyor/tackle-documentation/README.md

 ## Submitting issues

-Can submit issues at [konveyor/tackle-operator/issues](https://github.com/konveyor/tackle-operator/issues).
+You can submit issues at [konveyor/tackle-operator/issues](https://github.com/konveyor/tackle-operator/issues).

 ## Contributing to Tackle documentation